Jarmahent/FlipperProto/database.md

 /*--------------------------------------------------------------------
   parts
 --------------------------------------------------------------------*/
-CREATE TABLE IF NOT EXISTS Parts (
+CREATE TABLE IF NOT EXISTS Part (
     id               INTEGER PRIMARY KEY,
     vehicle_id       INTEGER NOT NULL,
     name             TEXT    NOT NULL,